timjtc/asmdoskit/README.md

     git clone https://github.com/timjtc/asmdoskit.git
     cd asmdoskit
     ```
-2. Run mntlink.bat and put the directory where your assembly experiments are
+2. If you want to mount a custom directory where your assembly experiments are, run mntlink.bat.
+If not, the default mnt_d directory will be mounted as your default working directory.
-3. Run start.bat to start DOSBox
+3. Run start.bat to start DOSBox.